section-engineering-education/engineering-education/content/articles/how-to-create-and-run-a-.net-unit-testing -project/index.md

 4. Create a new CollegeTests project with the desired architecture (.NET Core 3.1 or.NET 5) selected.
 We've integrated `CollegeTests` into the `Collegefinance`.

 5. Make sure the CollegeTests project contains a mention of the College project.
-In the project created click to View in the menu bar, click Solution Explorer from the list, click dependencies and then add dependencies by right clicking the reference option.
+In the project created click to View in the menu bar, click Solution Explorer from the list, click dependencies, and then add dependencies by right-clicking the reference option.

 6. Expand Projects, then Solution, and finally Collegefinance in the Reference Manager dialog box.